brunomaga/brunomaga.github.io/index.md

 </tr>
 </table>

-And finally, I keep a curated list of summaries for <a href="{{ site.publications_permalink }}">relevant publications</a>.
+I also keep a bookmark of [related publications]({{ site.publications_permalink }}).
 Enjoy, and feel free to reach out with bugs, improvements, or questions 🚀!